bio-tools/pub2tools/docs/output.rst

     "confidence_flag" : "high"
   }

-The example is missing the following fields: ``license``, because license information could not be extracted from the publication abstract and there were also no (usually repository) links where this information could be found; ``credit``, because credit information can currently only be extracted from corresponding authors and corresponding authors are only marked in PubMed Central, but the publication in the example has currently only a DOI; ``download`` and ``documentation``, as none of the links matched to the name of the tool and extracted from the publication abstract and full text are categorised as such.
+The example is missing the following fields: ``license``, because license information could not be extracted from the publication abstract and there were also no (usually repository) links where this information could be found; ``credit``, because credit information can currently only be extracted from corresponding authors and at the time of running the example extracting corresponding authors from bioRxiv publications was not supported (it is now); ``download`` and ``documentation``, as none of the links matched to the name of the tool and extracted from the publication abstract and full text are categorised as such.

 .. _performance: